 Members of our senior management, including our Named Executive Officers, recommend compensation actions to our Chief Executive Officer for officers in the areas for which they are responsible (but not with respect to their own compensation).
 Taking these recommendations into consideration, our Chief Executive Officer then makes recommendations to our Compensation Committee regarding each officer.
 Our senior management and our Chief Executive Officer base these recommendations on assessments of individual performance and potential to assume greater responsibility, as well as market survey data for similarly sized U.S. manufacturing companies.
-Our Chief Executive Officer's recommendations, may make modifications based on the market data and a discussion of individual and corporate performance, and then makes the final decisions regarding each officer's total targeted compensation, and its respective elements, for the upcoming year.
+Our Chief Executive Officer discusses the recommendations and performance of the officers with the Compensation Committee.
+The Compensation Committee reviews our Chief Executive Officer's recommendations, may make modifications based on the market data and a discussion of individual and corporate performance, and then makes the final decisions regarding each officer's total targeted compensation, and its respective elements, for the upcoming year.
 Our officer compensation review occurs annually at the February Compensation Committee meeting since this is the first Compensation Committee meeting after our prior year-end and provides the earliest opportunity to review and assess individual and corporate performance for the previous year.
 As part of its review process, the Compensation Committee has access to the advice and input of its independent compensation consultant, Farient.